Logan's Run: Film

-Sanctuary turns out not to exist (it is revealed that Runners have actually been murdered by a malfunctioning food processing robot just outside the city).
+Sanctuary turns out not to exist (it is revealed that Runners have been murdered by a malfunctioning food processing robot just outside the city).
 The only other person that Logan and Jessica encounter outside the city is an old man (Peter Ustinov) who lives with a large number of cats in the United States Senate chamber of the largely intact ruins of Washington, D.C.
 Logan kills Francis, who is simply a Sandman in the movie and not a rebel leader, and leads the old man back to remain just outside the domed city, returning to try to lead a revolt against the culling.
-No one believes or listens to him or Jessica, and instead he is captured by Sandmen.
-In his interrogation by the computer, his information of there being no Sanctuary causes the computer to malfunction and self-destruct.
+No one believes or listens to him or Jessica; instead, he is captured by the Sandmen.
+In his interrogation by the computer, his information that there is no Sanctuary causes the computer to malfunction and self-destruct.
 Logan and Jessica then flee.

-As the young population leave the confines of the burning and exploding domed city, they meet the old man outside—the first time they have seen anybody of that age.
+As the young population leaves the confines of the burning and exploding domed city, they meet the old man outside—the first time they have seen anybody of that age.